Search for academic programs, residence, tours and events and more.

 By promoting sustainable and efficient use of resources, reduction of waste generation and encouraging responsible consumption patterns, ³Ô¹ÏÍø is contributing to a more sustainable and responsible society.

-For the fifth year in row, ³Ô¹ÏÍø was named one of Canada’s Greenest Employers.
-The national recognition reflects ³Ô¹ÏÍø’s continued commitment to its sustainability-focused programs and initiatives including:
+For the sixth ear in row, ³Ô¹ÏÍø was named one of Canada’s Greenest Employers.
+The national recognition reflects ³Ô¹ÏÍø’s dedication to its sustainability-focused programs and initiatives, progress in reducing its carbon footprint, and the degree to which sustainability has become a part of ³Ô¹ÏÍø’s workplace culture, spanning operations, academics and community partnerships.

 ³Ô¹ÏÍø research centres advancing SDG 12.